godoyva/Unconflow-PINN/README.md

 Within this script, 7 functions will be used.
 The first two, "initializeHe.m" and "initializeZeros.m", are used to initialize the weights and biases of the neural networks.

-In this work, two structurally identical neural networks, with the only difference being their input and output layers, are used.
-The first network (ANN1) is trained to compute the piezometric head value (output) using the point coordinates (𝑥, 𝑧) and the time (𝑡) as inputs.
-The second network (ANN2), which takes the 𝑥 coordinate and the time as input values, returns the 𝑧 coordinate value (output) that indicates the position of the free surface at a specific time.
-Although both networks could be trained simultaneously from the beginning using a single loss function, we found that it is more efficient if there is a preliminary iteration in which ANN1 is trained first, and then ANN2 is trained next (with ANN1 fixed).
-The weights and biases found in this preliminary iteration are used as the starting values for the joint training of the two networks.
+In this work, two neural networks of the same structure are employed.
+They differ only in their input and output layers.
+The first network, called ANN1, is trained to calculate the piezometric head value using the point coordinates (𝑥, 𝑧) and time (𝑡) as inputs.
+The second network, ANN2, takes the 𝑥 coordinate and time as inputs and predicts the 𝑧 coordinate value, representing the position of the free surface at a specific time.
+While it's possible to train both networks simultaneously with a single loss function, we observed that a more efficient approach involves an initial iteration.
+In this iteration, ANN1 is trained first, and then ANN2 is trained with ANN1's parameters fixed.
+The weights and biases obtained from this preliminary iteration serve as the initial values for the joint training of both networks.

 Clarifying the concept of using 2 neural networks with different objectives, we proceed by saying that the function "model.m" represents ANN1, while "model_2.m" defines ANN2.